-Existing or Dormant Pulp Mills feedstock preparation, pretreatment vessels, wastewater treatment, energy plant, rail transportation Existing or Dormant Ethanol Plants hydrolysis and fermentation vessels, tank farms, fuels distribution Petroleum Refineries chemical processes for alcohol to jet conversion
+- Existing or Dormant Pulp Mills feedstock preparation, pretreatment vessels, wastewater treatment, energy plant, rail transportation - Existing or Dormant Ethanol Plants hydrolysis and fermentation vessels, tank farms, fuels distribution - Petroleum Refineries chemical processes for alcohol to jet conversion

-The assessment of existing regional assets to be applied to the emerging biofuels industry in pilot supply chains is a key component of our Goal 3: Supply Chain Coalitions, and it is conducted by our Outreach and Education Teams.
+The assessment of existing regional assets to be applied to the emerging biofuels industry in pilot supply chains is a key component of NARA's goal to establish supply chain coalitions, and it is conducted by our Outreach and Education Teams.
+Illustrative case studies of how to retrofit existing assets for depot sites and conversion facilities in the WMC are provided in the WMC/Volume 3: Site Selection and Supply Chain Analysis.

-Table 1.
-Summary of commercial cellulosic biofuels projects currently under development.
+Table 4.1.1. shows a summary of commercial cellulosic biofuels projects currently under development.
 Rated capacity, announced capital expenditure (CapEx) and cost per gallon of annual capacity are provided for each projects.
 Data is provided to compare to the NARA TEA estimates in this project report.